thoughtspot/thoughtspot.github.io/_admin/setup/LDAP-config-AD.md

 ## Configure using tscli

-You do not need to create a user called `tsadmin` on your LDAP server.
+You do not have to create a user called `tsadmin` on your LDAP server.
 Internal authentication can be used for `tsadmin`.
 To configure LDAP:

 1. Log in to the Linux shell using SSH.
 2. Run the command to configure LDAP: